BENJAMIN WEINMAN (THE DILLINGER ESCAPE PLAN)

 RICK ANTHONY (THE PHANTOM BAND)

+If you had to choose one piece of your work to leave behind as your definitive musical statement, what would it be?
 “I can’t think of anything that would horrify me enough to make me want to crawl in the grave, so I guess I better think of something that’s actually OK.
 The problem is that I don’t have a real close relationship – especially after the fact – with my records.
 They’re my lovers when I’m making them, that’s for sure, but afterwards it’s like ‘Hey, move on.'
 How about Mondo Cane?
 It’s my most current and it’s my most romantic.
 I could die to that music!”

 http://www.theskinny.co.uk/article/99215-ask-patton-dillinger-escape-plan-massive-attack-doseone-portishead-deftones-and-phantom-band-submit-their-questions